 A child who struggles with connecting his/her affect to his/her motor skills will tend to give up if faced with a challenge and move on to something else rather than persist.
 (S)he is not forming the pattern-recognizing skills.
 (S)he might engage in repetitive behaviour.

-Almost all children with autism spectrum disorder struggle at this capacity and remain stuck in the lower stages of development.
+Many autistic children struggle at this capacity and remain stuck in the lower stages of development.
 They might learn to talk and read but their speech is scripted and repetitive.
-They might read but don’t comprehend what they are reading.
+They might read but don’t fully comprehend what they are reading.

 The good news is that in Dr. Greenspan’s clinical observations, his team found that through meaningful, emotional interactions children could reach this stage, but it requires a lot of practice.